 Improve Your ROI

-For example, one of your twitter ads has high impressions and engagement.
+For example, one of your Twitter ads has high impressions and engagement.
 But they don't end up with a lot of sales.
-If you have a conversion tracking plugin install in your WooCommerce site, you will know where to improve that lead to a high return of investment.
-Even you may able to minimize your cost.
+If you have a conversion tracking plugin install in your WooCommerce site, you will know where to improve which leads to a high return of investment.
+Even you may be able to minimize your cost.

-Besides those two top reasons, WooCommerce analytics conversion tracking helps you to measure these KPIs below.
+Besides those two top reasons, WooCommerce conversion tracking helps you to measure these KPIs below.

-- Opt-in/ Registration data: Get a track on when and how many people opt-in to your site either directly or through one of your ads.
+- Opt-in/ Registration data: Get track of when and how many people opt-in to your site either directly or through one of your ads.

 - Add to cart data: You will know how many times users add your product to the cart.

-- Check-out activities: Get a track on how many times people go for a check-out.
+- Check-out activities: Get track of how many times people go for a check-out.